kheffah/metagenome_assignment/metagenomic_exercise.md

      blastn -db /home/Shared/IBS574/BlastDB/nt  -query seqforanthrax.fasta  -outfmt "6 stitle qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore staxids" >Blastoutputanthrax2 awk '{print $1,$2}' Blastoutputanthrax2 | sort | uniq

+Did the reads that Kraken predicted to be _Y. pstis_ or _B. anthracis_ have BLAST matches only to these species?
+Were the two pathogens even the best hit for these reads?
+Discuss what the results are telling you about species prediction for metagenomics data using k-mers.

 ##Part III: Munging the data from supplemental data excel spreadsheet using R
 The word *'munge'* appears to have have come into common usage in [Scotland and Northern England in the 1940s-1950s](http://english.stackexchange.com/questions/207936/what-is-the-etymology-of-munge),